The 3 Worlds of Gulliver (1960)

 Even though there are only two stop-motion sequences, the film is gorged with special effects that kept Harryhausen so busy and stressed during the shooting in Spain that he developed dysentery.
 To create the illusion of the huge differences in height that are the core of the film required extensive optical and miniature work, all of which stand up well today in the digital world.
 Harryhausen avoided the standard rear-screen projection technique and instead used Rank Laboratories’ traveling matte process, and the results look impressive.
 The miniature sets for Gulliver blend well with the footage of the Lilliputians and the Brobdingnagians.
 One of the most impressive uses of a traveling matte and a miniature set is when Gulliver “sits in” on an outdoor court of the King of Lilliput.
 The combination between the two sets of footage combined in the traveling matte is seamless here.
 Also excellent are the oversized sets of Brobdingnag, such as the enormous chessboard where Gulliver gets to play the ultimate version of human-sized chess against the King.

 Kerwin Mathews is quite good as Gulliver; he’s actually far better as Gulliver than he is as a “white picket fence” Sinbad in The 7th Voyage of Sinbad.
 He looks the part, and although a U.S. actor he shows a good sense for the eighteenth-century English milieu.
 Most of the character actors playing Lilliputians perform their parts with the appropriate energy and feel for Swift’s material, even if that material doesn’t always show up in their lines.
-It’s a pleasure seeing Peter Bull essentially playing the same character he would portray in Dr. Strangelove a few years later—minus the Russian accent.
+It’s a pleasure seeing Peter Bull essentially playing the same character he would portray in Dr. Strangelove a few years later, only minus the Russian accent.

 Child actress Sherri Alberoni gets an impressive credit “as Glumdaclitch” in the main titles, and she’s a naturalistic and charming addition to the movie as it starts to grind down during the second half.
 Alberoni went onto voice-actress fame in Josie and Pussycats (she voices Alexandra Cabot) and The Superfriends.
 However, she gets briefly upstaged by what I think is the single best human performance in the movie, the uncredited Waveney Lee as Shrike, the daughter of the quack royal doctor of Brobdingnag.
 Crikey, but this little girl is aggressively spooky.
 I’m afraid she’d slit my throat in my sleep if she were my daughter.